-Report: Damon ‘Snacks’ Harrison asks for release from Seahawks, team will apparently grant it
+Report: Damon ‘Snacks’ Harrison asks for release from Seahawks, who will apparently grant it

 Mone, a second-year player out of Michigan, has earned high praise from coach Pete Carroll all season.

-Harrison had a grade of 68.1 from Pro Football Focus including 81.7 against the run but just 47.9 as a pass rusher.
+Harrison had a grade of 68.1 from Pro Football Focus, including 81.7 against the run but just 47.9 as a pass rusher.
 Mone has grades of 65.1 overall and 61.6 against the run and 63.1 as a rusher

-In his lone Zoom call with media this year, the week it was known he would make his Seahawks debut against the Rams, Harrison — who was listed at 350 — said he had had his eyes on signing with Seattle all offseason.
+In his lone Zoom call with media this year, the week it was known he would make his Seahawks debut against the Rams, Harrison — who was listed at 350 — said he had his eyes on signing with Seattle all offseason.
 He also admitted that remaining on the practice squad for more than a month had taken some getting used to (Harrison was elevated from the PS to play in his first two games before being signed to the 53-player roster on Nov.
 23).

 “It was tough because I’m a competitor,’’ he said.
 “I want to be out there.
 But I understood. … We had a plan coming in.
 I needed to work myself back into football shape.
-The only way you can get into football shape is actually playing football. … I spoke to coach (Pete Carroll), I spoke to general manager (John Schneider) before I got here, and we knew it was going to be a process, so that’s why I’ve been OK with it.
+The only way you can get into football shape is actually playing football. … I spoke to coach (Carroll), I spoke to general manager (John Schneider) before I got here, and we knew it was going to be a process, so that’s why I’ve been OK with it.
 Just working from the ground up.’’

 Seattle has two undrafted rookie free agent defensive tackles on its practice squad — Myles Adams out of Rice and Cedrick Lattimore out of Iowa.